salimshrestha98/full-page-slider/README.md

 ## Getting Started

+The plugin has been tested to work on minimum of **PHP 7.4** and **WordPress 6.6.2** installed on the system.
+Please use the latest version of PHP and WordPress if possible.

 Follow the steps below to set up the plugin for development or deployment.

 ### 1. Clone the Repository